-Each section contains hand-picked resources that go into depth and offer tips you can use regarding applying for a business loan.
+Each section contains hand-picked resources that go into depth and offer tips you can use when you’re ready to apply.

-A Collection of Web Pages About Small Business Loans
+A Collection of Articles About Small Business Loans

 Identifying The Right Business Loan

 There are many types of business loans on the market.
-This section covers tips and resources to help you identify a loan that’s right for your business.
+This section covers tips and resources to help you identify a loan that’s the best fit.

-Have a look at the articles I have selected below to identify the best type of loan for your business.
+Have a look at the articles I have selected below to identify what’s best for you.

 Find Out if You Qualify For A Business Loan

 Documentation and Information Needed

 When applying for a business loan you don’t just walk to the bank and say, “Hey I need a business loan,” It doesn’t work that way.
 You need documentation that the bank will use to determine if you qualify for a loan.

 Banks are in the business of lending money, but they’re not in the business of losing money.

-The documentation you have will allow them to assess if your business is a high or low risk and if you can afford to pay the loan back.
+The documentation you have will allow them to assess if your business is high or low risk and if you can afford to pay the loan back.
 Have a look at the articles below that outline the documentation you need to apply for a business loan.